git-ashish/simple-php-git-deploy/README.md

 * The default user for httpd is ``apache`` and the home folder for it is ``/var/www``.
 The .ssh folder must be created in this home directory and keys should be stored here.
 You should copy the public key contents to BitBucket/Github.
 * Only for first time, sudo -u apache git clone repo.git should be run so that the BitBucket server is added in the `apache` user's know_host file.
 After this, the hook that will be setup can take care of everything.

+## Amazon Linux AMI

+* The application code should be in a sub-folder inside the `/var/www/html/`.
+Lets name it `my-web-app`.
+The path should then be `/var/www/html/my-web-app/`
+* As the deploy files ( `deploy-config.php` and `deploy.php`) should be publicaly accessible for BitBucket hook to work, lets keep it inside `/var/www/html/deploy/`
+* For hook, the url can be like `deploy.my-web-app.com/deploy.php?sat=xxxxx` and this will be redirected to `/var/www/html/deploy/` using the vhost ( /etc/httpd/conf/httpd-vhosts.cnf ).

 ## Usage